benstemon/dasanthera_novaseq/4_analysis/README.md

-### Genes in fdM outliers and GO enrichment analysis
+### Genes in dxy outliers and GO enrichment analysis

 #### PREP (If needed) -- consolidate functional annotations